Cornelius Cardew: Death

-Cardew died on 13 December 1981 aged 45, the victim of a hit-and-run car accident near his London home in Leyton.
+Cardew died on 13 December 1981 aged 45, the victim of a hit-and-run car crash near his London home in Leyton.
 The driver was never found.

 Musician John Tilbury, in his book Cornelius Cardew—A Life Unfinished suggests that the possibility that Cardew was killed because of his prominent Marxist-Leninist involvement "cannot be ruled out".
 Tilbury quotes a friend of Cardew's, John Maharg; "MI5 are quite ruthless; people don't realise it.
 And they kill pre-emptively".
 However, Howard Skempton recalled the treacherous weather conditions prevailing at the time of Cardew's death and suggests that Cardew could have been walking in the road to avoid the icy pavements and might have been hit by a drunken driver who drove off to avoid arrest.

 A 70th Birthday Anniversary Festival, including live music from all phases of Cardew's career and a symposium on his music, took place on 7 May 2006 at the Cecil Sharp House in London.